 Complete Coordination and Full Support

-meets regularly to discuss every patient in the Sarcoma Program.
+The physician team meets regularly to discuss every patient in the Sarcoma Program.
 Working closely together, these specialists ensure each patient receives completely coordinated care that takes advantage of every appropriate treatment option.

 A nurse coordinator works with every patient to coordinate physician consultations, tests, treatments, follow up care and support services.